Wine Travel

 Saint Emilion in Bordeaux Wine Region

-There are actually several wine regions in Bordeaux aside from the town of Bordeaux itself, all offering excellent selections.
-Popular subregions of the Bordeaux wine region to visit are Médoc (on the Left Bank of the Gironde Estuary), Saint-Émilion (in the Libournais district of Bordeaux), and Graves (on the Left Bank of the Garonne River).
+The Bordeaux wine region is divided into several production areas, all offering excellent selections.
+Popular areas to visit on Bordeaux wine tours are the Médoc and its Route des Châteaux (on the Left Bank of the Gironde Estuary), Saint-Émilion (on the Right Bank of the Dordogne River), and Graves (on the Left Bank of the Garonne River).

 The wine of Bordeaux is often dominated by reds and blends.
 You can typically expect to find high prices here, but you’ll be rewarded with high-quality wine for the price.